naveen-u/To-Do/README.md

 - The to-do list is stored in a .JSON file in the home folder.
 - Entries are time-stamped and entries with the same flags (URGENT/IMPORTANT/BOTH) are sorted in order of addition.
 - All entries added in one go will have the same URGENT/IMPORTANT flags and the same tags.
-- The `del` command treats non-numeric, non-dash characters as delimiters.
+- The `del` command treats non-numeric, non-dash characters before the `-t` tag as delimiters.
 Dashes are treated as delimiters if there aren't numbers immediately before and after the dash.
 For example, `del randomtext1`, `del -1`, `del 1-`, and `del 1` all do the same thing.
 - While displaying the to-do list the `-t` option displays entries which have *any* of the tags listed.
 - While deleting entries using the `-t` option, all entries with *any* of the given tags are deleted.